 Having a baby can be a wonderful experience, but it can also be challenging if you are suffering from back and tailbone pain.
-While approximately 70% of women experience low-back pain at some point in their lives, 50-80% report back pain in pregnancy.
+While approximately 70% of women experience low-back pain at some point in their lives, 50-80% report back pain during pregnancy.
 For nearly 10% of them, the pain can be debilitating.

-Many parents have questions and concerns and we wanted to address some commonly asked questions.
+Many parents have questions and concerns, and we wanted to address some commonly asked questions.

 Is tailbone pain an early sign of pregnancy?